-- F. For the years ended December 31, 2021 and 2020, there was no transfer into or out from Level 3. - G. Investment strategies segment is in charge of valuation procedures for fair value measurements being categorized within Level 3, which is to verify independent fair value of financial instruments.
-Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently calibrating valuation model, updating inputs used to the valuation model and making any other necessary adjustments to the fair value. - H. The following is the qualitative information on significant unobservable inputs and sensitivity analysis of changes in significant unobservable inputs to valuation model used in Level 3 fair value measurement:
+- F. For the years ended December 31, 2022 and 2021, there was no transfer into or out from Level 3. - G. Investment strategies segment is in charge of valuation procedures for fair value measurements being categorized within Level 3, which is to verify independent fair value of financial instruments.
+Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently calibrating valuation model, updating inputs used to the valuation model and making any other necessary adjustments to the fair value.

+H. The following is the qualitative information on significant unobservable inputs and sensitivity analysis of changes in significant unobservable inputs to valuation model used in Level 3 fair value measurement:

-Fair value at December 31, 2021 Valuation technique Significant unobservable input Range (weighted average) Relationship of inputs to fair value Non-derivative equity instrument: Unlisted shares \$ 717,640 Market comparable companies Note 1 Not applicable Note 2 Venture capital shares and private funds 58,785 Net asset value Not applicable Not applicable Not applicable Hybrid instrument: Convertible bond - call provision 4,066 Binomial tree pricing model Volatility 38.17% ~51.72% The higher the stock price volatility, the higher the fair value Fair value at Significant Range Relationship December Valuation unobservable (weighted of inputs to 31, 2020 technique input average) fair value Non-derivative equity instrument: Unlisted shares \$ 459,838 Market comparable companies Note 1 Not applicable Note 2 Venture capital shares and private funds 39,436 Net asset value Not applicable Not applicable Not applicable Hybrid instrument: Convertible bond - call provision 3,450 Binomial tree pricing model Volatility 50.09% The higher the stock price volatility, the Convertible bond 4,867 Market comparable companies Note 1 Not applicable higher the fair value Note 2
+Fair value at December Valuation Significant unobservable Range (weighted Relationship of inputs to 31, 2022 technique input average) fair value Non-derivative equity instrument: Unlisted shares \$ 529,562 Market comparable Note 1 Not applicable Note 2 Venture capital shares and private funds 84,470 companies Net asset value Not applicable Not applicable Not applicable Hybrid instrument: Convertible bond - call provision 195 Binomial tree pricing model Volatility 37.56% ~45.23% The higher the stock price volatility, the higher the fair value Fair value at Significant Range Relationship December 31, 2021 Valuation technique unobservable input (weighted average) of inputs to fair value Non-derivative equity instrument: Unlisted shares \$ 717,640 Market comparable companies Note 1 Not applicable Note 2 Venture capital shares and 58,785 Net asset Not applicable Not applicable Not applicable private funds value

-Note 1: Price to earnings ratio multiple, price to book ratio multiple, enterprise value to operating income ratio multiple, enterprise value to EBITA multiple, discount for lack of marketability.
+- Note 1: Price to earnings ratio multiple, price to book ratio multiple, enterprise value to operating income ratio multiple, enterprise value to EBITA multiple, discount for lack of marketability. - Note 2:The higher the multiple and control premium, the higher the fair value; the higher the discount for lack of marketability, the lower the fair value.

-- Note 2:The higher the multiple and control premium, the higher the fair value; the higher the discount for lack of marketability, the lower the fair value. - I. The Group has carefully assessed the valuation models and assumptions used to measure fair value.
+I. The Group has carefully assessed the valuation models and assumptions used to measure fair value.
 However, use of different valuation models or assumptions may result in different measurement.
 The following is the effect on profit or loss or on other comprehensive income from financial assets and liabilities categorized within Level 3 if the inputs used to valuation models have changed: